Mick12342/Multi-page-web/README.md

     </nav>
     <main>
         <p>
-Louis Vuitton, the iconic French fashion house, has left an indelible mark on the world of luxury and style.
+**Louis Vuitton**, the iconic French fashion house, has left an indelible mark on the world of luxury and style.
 Founded in 1854 by Louis Vuitton himself, the brand initially gained recognition for its exquisite trunks, catering to the elite travelers of the time.
 These trunks were not just luggage; they were symbols of sophistication and craftsmanship.

-One of Louis Vuitton's most enduring contributions to fashion is the signature monogram canvas, featuring the interlocking LV initials and quatrefoils.
+--One of Louis Vuitton's most enduring contributions-- to fashion is the signature monogram canvas, featuring the interlocking LV initials and quatrefoils.
 This distinctive pattern has become synonymous with luxury and is instantly recognizable worldwide.
 The brand has successfully evolved over the years, expanding its product range to include leather goods, ready-to-wear, shoes, accessories, and even watches and jewelry.

 Louis Vuitton has collaborated with renowned artists and designers, pushing the boundaries of fashion and blurring the lines between art and commerce.
 The brand's commitment to quality craftsmanship and attention to detail has solidified its position as a global leader in the luxury industry.